About SoftNAS® S3 Disks

 Each S3 Cloud Disk device can store up to 4 petabytes (PB) of data.
 An unlimited number of S3 Cloud Disks are supported.
 Each S3 Cloud Disk is thin-provisioned, so storage space is only consumed when data is actually written to the device and actually used.

-S3 Cloud Disks are attached to SoftNAS Cloud® Storage Pools and provide unlimited cloud storage.
+S3 Cloud Disks are attached to SoftNAS® Storage Pools and provide unlimited cloud storage.
 Each cloud disk is encrypted and authenticated to provide added security.

 S3 Cloud Disks can be created and accessed on-premise from VMware ESXi systems, as well as within the Amazon EC2 cloud environment.

-Amazon S3 storage subscription costs are industry-competitive, and the EC2 offerings integrate smoothly with SoftNAS Cloud® solutions.
+Amazon S3 storage subscription costs are industry-competitive, and the EC2 offerings integrate smoothly with Buurst® solutions.
 Consult Amazon S3 product information for latest details and pricing.